Able seaman (rank): United Kingdom

 In 1653 the Royal Navy introduced a new pay scale as part of reforms following defeat in the Battle of Dungeness the previous year.
 Included in these reforms were, for the first time, separate pay scales for more experienced seamen that distinguished between an ordinary seaman and an able seaman.
-The higher ranked able seaman was required to be competent in steering, use the lead and working aloft, and received about 25% higher pay than an ordinary seaman.
+The higher ranked able seaman was required to be competent in steering, use of the lead and working aloft, and received about 25% higher pay than an ordinary seaman.

 In the middle of the 18th century the term "able seaman" (abbreviated AB) referred to a seaman with more than two years experience at sea and considered "well acquainted with his duty".
-Seamen with less experience are referred to as landsmen (for the first year at sea) or ordinary seamen (for the second).
+Seamen with less experience were referred to as landsmen (for the first year at sea) or ordinary seamen (for the second).

-In time of war (such as the Seven Years' War or the Napoleonic Wars), with many more warships in service, the navy, merchant marine, and privateers competed ferociously for the limited pool of able seamen, leading to the unpopular use of impressment by the Royal Navy to keep its ships manned.
+In time of war (such as the Seven Years' War or the Napoleonic Wars), with many more warships in service, the navy, merchant marine, and privateers competed ferociously for the limited pool of able seamen, leading to the unpopular use of impressment by the Royal Navy to maintain its ships' complements.
 In peacetime, with fewer active warships, there was usually a surplus of unemployed able seamen willing to work in the navy.
 As late as the Napoleonic Wars, the Royal Navy's practice of stopping American ships to press American sailors into involuntary service was one of the main factors leading to the War of 1812 with the United States.